October 23, 2017

 To the Anteater community:

-As we begin a new academic year, it is imperative that we act as a community to prevent sexual harassment and sexual violence and to report it when it occurs.
-Only by working together as active bystanders to prevent and oppose sexual harassment and sexual violence will we effect real change in our community.
-Per the UC policy on sexual violence and sexual harassment, as implemented in UCI’s guidelines for reporting and responding to reports of sex offenses and guidelines for reporting and responding to reports of discrimination and harassment, all university employees (including staff, faculty and student staff) must make a report to the Office of Equal Opportunity and Diversity when they learn through the course of their employment of an incident of sexual harassment or a sex offense involving students.
+To ensure that our community is free from sexual violence and sexual harassment, it is important that all members of our community act as active bystanders to prevent sexual harassment and sex offenses and to report incidents to the Office of Equal Opportunity & Diversity when they do occur.
+Per the UC Policy on Sexual Violence and Sexual Harassment, all university employees (including staff, faculty and student staff) must make a report to OEOD when they learn through the course of their employment of an incident of sexual harassment or sex offense involving students.
 Additionally, supervisors and faculty have a further duty to report all incidents involving staff or faculty that they learn of during the course of their employment.
 Reporting to OEOD ensures that those affected by sexual harassment or sex offenses can learn about their rights and options and be given access to all the assistance and support services available.
-To request training, make reports or seek assistance, please contact OEOD at 949-824-5594 or email@example.com.
-Additionally, the UCI Police Department can help with emergency situations and criminal complaints.
+Additionally, the UCI Police Department can assist with emergency situations and criminal complaints.

 Those affected by sexual harassment or sexual violence can receive confidential support through the Campus Assault Resources & Education office.
-Those accused of engaging in sexual harassment or sex offenses can receive information and assistance through the Respondent Services Office.
-Helpful information and resources are available to all of our community at http://soinfo.uci.edu.
+Those accused of engaging in sexual harassment or sex offenses can receive information and assistance through the respondent services coordinator.
+Additionally, helpful information and resources are available to all of our community at http://soinfo.uci.edu.